psico-mojo/bluegoldfish/README.md

 The Adventure of the cardboard box " is a conan doyle sherlock holmes ebook...

-RT news ; an example of a live news service in your browser..
+RT news ; an example of a live news service in your browser...